 It is, and has been throughout the period under review, the consolidated entity's policy that no trading in financial instruments shall be undertaken.
-The main risks arising from the consolidated entity are capital risk, credit risk, liquidity risk, and interest rate risk.
-The Directors reviews and agrees policies for managing each of these risks and they are summarised below:
+The main risks arising from the consolidated entity are credit risk, capital risk and liquidity risk.
+The directors reviews and agrees policies for managing each of these risks and they are summarised below: